NCCMNT/Graph-Algorithms/README.md

 - Setup python virtual environment:

    - Enter working directory where this repository was cloned
-   - For Linux in comand line type:
+   - For Linux in command line type:
      ```
      python3 -m venv venv
      ```